satorici/satori-docs/satori_help/docs/playbooks/inputs.md

 # Inputs

-Software may require inputs that can be either defined within the playbook or to be left undefined so its is parametrized at the moment of being executed.
+Software may require inputs that can be either defined within the playbook or to be left undefined within the playbook so it is defined at the moment of execution.

 ## Parametrized